A Hodge-Tate decomposition with rigid analytic coefficients

-\begin{proposition} Let $\pi\colon X \rightarrow S$ be a proper smooth morphism of smooth rigid spaces and let $\Gs \rightarrow X$ be an admissible locally $p$-divisible group.
-Assume that we are in one of the following situation: \begin{itemize} \item $S=\Spa(K,K^+)$, or \item The Lie algebra $\ga$ comes from a vector bundle over $S$ and $\widehat{\Gs} \xrightarrow{[p]}\widehat{\Gs}$ is finite étale surjective. \end{itemize} \begin{enumerate} \item For any $n\geq 0$, the sheaf $\BBun_{\widehat{\Gs},\et}^n$ is representable by an admissible locally $p$-divisible $S$-group of topological $p$-torsion, and the sequence (\ref{geometric cohomological log exact sequence})
+\begin{proposition} Let $\pi\colon X \rightarrow S$ be a proper smooth morphism of seminormal rigid spaces over $K$ and let $\Gs \rightarrow X$ be an admissible locally $p$-divisible group.
+Assume that we are in one of the following situations: \begin{itemize} \item $S=\Spa(K,K^+)$, or \item The Lie algebra $\ga$ comes from a vector bundle over $S$ and $\widehat{\Gs} \xrightarrow{[p]}\widehat{\Gs}$ is finite étale surjective. \end{itemize} \begin{enumerate} \item For any $n\geq 0$, the sheaf $\BBun_{\widehat{\Gs},\et}^n$ is representable by an admissible locally $p$-divisible $S$-group of topological $p$-torsion, and the sequence (\ref{geometric cohomological log exact sequence})

 coincides with the logarithm sequence for this group.
 If $S=\Spa(K,K^+)$, the analogous statement holds for $\BBun_{\widehat{\Gs},v}^n$. \item Assume that $S=\Spa(K,K^+)$ with $K$ algebraically closed.
 A choice of exponential for $K$ induces a splitting on $K$-points of the sequence (\ref{geometric cohomological log exact sequence}), for $\tau \in \{\et,v\}$